 Newer technologies have been developed so that the incisions used in cataract surgery can be made with a femtosecond laser rather than a blade.
 (The femtosecond laser was originally developed to make the flap in LASIK surgery.
 It has since been modified to be useful in cataract surgery.)
 The laser can also soften the lens nucleus so that phacoemulsification will be easier.
 It still remains to be seen whether laser cataract surgery presents clear advantages over more conventional methods.

-With the clouded lens removed, the eye cannot focus a sharp image on the retina.
-A replacement lens or eyeglasses are therefore needed.
+With the clouded lens removed, the eye cannot focus a sharp image on the retina and is functionally blind at all distances.
+A replacement lens is therefore needed.

 Intraocular Lenses (IOLs).
-An artificial lens, known as an intraocular lens (IOLs), is usually inserted after the cataract is extracted.
+An artificial lens, known as an intraocular lens (IOL), is usually inserted immediately after the cataract is extracted.
 Most IOLs are made out of acrylic, although other materials, such as silicon, are also used.

 IOLs are designed to improve specific aspects of vision.
-In the U.S., there are currently 3 choices:
+In the United States, there are currently 3 choices:

-The patient and the doctor must make these decisions based on specific visual needs.
+The patient and the doctor must choose the IOL based on specific visual needs.
 Many people also need eyeglasses after cataract surgery for reading or to correct astigmatism.

 Cataract surgery is one of the safest of all surgical procedures.
 Most complications are not serious.
 They can include: